 - You’ll benefit from flexible major requirements that allow you to customize your learning around your interests and your goals.

-- Our small class sizes and a 10-to-1 student-to-faculty rate ensures you get the attention you deserve and every class is taught by expert faculty, never a teaching assistant.
+- Our small class sizes ensure you get the attention you deserve and every class is taught by expert faculty, never a teaching assistant.

 - You’ll discover opportunities for research in our state-of-the-art labs, guidance and mentorship from expert faculty, and experiences in the professional world like international meetings and conferences.